 More important than creating payloads is now the ability to split the call tree for each distinct string that is built by the probe.
 For each such string, a splitting node will be inserted into the call tree that contains the cumulated call tree of all corresponding invocations.
 Where otherwise there would be just one cumulated call tree, now there is a set of splitting nodes segmenting the call tree into different parts that can be analyzed separately.

-Multiple probes can produce nested splits, a single probe by default produces only one split level, unless is has been configured as reentrant which is not supported for script probes.
+Multiple probes can produce nested splits.
+A single probe by default produces only one split level, unless it has been configured as reentrant which is not supported for script probes.